awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 You should add logic to your Amazon SQS message consumer to take any needed action \(for example, resource cleanup\) upon receipt of the message followed by a call to `SendPipelineExecutionStepSuccess` or `SendPipelineExecutionStepFailure`\.

 Only when SageMaker Pipelines receives one of these calls will it stop the pipeline execution\.

-**Important**
-Callback steps were introduced in Amazon SageMaker Python SDK v2\.45\.0 and Amazon SageMaker Studio v3\.6\.2\.
-You must update Studio before you use a callback step or the pipeline DAG doesn't display\.
-To update Studio, see [Update SageMaker Studio](studio-tasks-update-studio.md)\.

 The following sample demonstrates an implementation of the preceding procedure\.